 We will work to improve your situation from day one, putting you in touch with medical experts and support groups who can help you manage your condition.
 Our solicitors will also seek interim compensation to support you financially while you await the outcome of your case.

 Our serious injury experts are on hand to talk through your case and provide free, no-obligation legal advice.

 Frequently asked questions about cauda equina claims

-Cauda equina syndrome is a rare but dangerous spinal condition caused when the nerves in the lower back – collectively known as the cauda equina - suddenly become severely compressed.
-If left untreated, it can lead to permanent incontinence and even paralysis.
+Cauda equina syndrome (CES) is a rare but dangerous spinal condition caused when this bundle of nerves suddenly becomes severely compressed.
+If left untreated, it can lead to permanent damage which can cause incontinence, sexual dysfunction, and even paralysis.